tokenika/eosfactory/docs2/cases/08_arguments/case.md

 ### Account arguments

 Accounts are represented either as blockchain names or as account objects.
-In the following test, the 'account_master' object enters, at first, as itself ...
+In the following test, the `account_master` object enters, at first, as itself ...

 ```md
 '''